ttys3/vector/STYLE.md

 There are three basic metric types: counters, gauges, and histograms. **Counters** are meant for counting things, such as the total number of requests processed.
-Additionally, counters are monotonic, which means they can only be incremented (but not decremented) or reset to zero. **Gauges** are for tracking a single value that changes over time, such as the number of current connections. **Histograms** are for tracking multiple observations of the same logical event, such as the time it takes to serve a request.
+Additionally, counters are monotonic, which means they can only be incremented (but not decremented) or reset to zero. **Gauges** are for tracking the current value of some variable, such as the number of active connections. **Histograms** are for tracking multiple observations of the same logical event, such as the time it takes to serve a request.

 Emitting metrics always involves a metric name and a value being measured.
 They can optionally accept descriptive